jvandemo/angular-growl-notifications/readme.md

 ### v2.1.3

-- Added support for permanent notification using ttl=0
+- Added support for permanent notification using ttl=-1 or ttl=false

 ### v2.1.2